 The Layout of the Garden

 I love the industrial aesthetic and I love big sculptures.
-The best sculptures are arguably the biggest ones (see my Angel of the North post)! and they are implanted in their landscapes and move themselves or change how they look according to the weather.
+The best sculptures are arguably the biggest ones (see my Angel of the North post)! and they are implanted in their landscapes and move or change how they look according to the weather.
 Scroll down and see the best ones!

 The Summer Garden